yanthomasdev/lunaria/docs/src/content/docs/blog/introducing-lunaria.md

 ## Support

-As usual, maintaining an open-source project is a lot of work, especially when you're an unemployed and broke college student from Latin America.
+Maintaining an open-source project is a lot of work, especially when you're an unemployed and broke college student from Latin America.
 Fortunately, I've been lucky to have received support from [Astro](https://astro.build/) to dedicate some of my time to Lunaria these past months and bring it to its current state.

-If your company or project uses Lunaria, supporting it through [GitHub Sponsors](https://github.com/sponsors/yanthomasdev) would go a long way into helping it be maintained in the foreseeable future, and even better, allow me to live sustainably working full-time on open-source.
+If your company or project uses Lunaria, supporting development through [GitHub Sponsors](https://github.com/sponsors/yanthomasdev) will help guarantee its long-term maintenance, and even better, allow me to live sustainably while working full-time on open-source.

 As a final -- and quite personal -- aside, Lunaria is the first open-source project and package I wrote and led.
 To build something like this in public is, to be quite honest, frightening.
 For all those understanding and kind enough to test it and share your constructive feedback, thank you!